Best daily deals

 If your goal is to get an excellent pair of dedicated workout buds, the Sennheiser Sport True Wireless Earbuds have your back with a secure fit via wings and six different-sized ear tips.

 Like any good set of exercise-ready earbuds, the Sport Wireless Earbuds have an IP54 rating against dust and sweat.
-Touch controls work well on the buds, and Sennheiser’s app has EQ and adjustable commands.
-Plus, the frequency response is very nice, with a great bass and mids response, with some slight under-emphasis in the treble.
+The buds’ touch controls work well, and Sennheiser’s app has EQ and adjustable commands.
+Plus, the frequency response is very nice, with great bass and mids response and some slight under-emphasis in the treble.

-Utilizing Bluetooth 5.2, Sennheiser ensures you get a good selection of codecs with aptX (for Android users), AAC (for iOS), and SBC.
-With a battery life of 7 hours, 13 minutes, and two additional charges in the case these will outlast pretty much any hike or marathon you throw at them.
+Utilizing Bluetooth 5.2, Sennheiser ensures you get a good selection of codecs, including aptX (for Android users), AAC (for iOS), and SBC.
+With a battery life of 7 hours, 13 minutes, and two additional charges, these will outlast pretty much any hike or marathon you throw at them.

 Sennheiser Sport Wireless Earbuds